 We strongly encourage you to have a back-up plan because regardless of how well you or we plan, there will inevitably be something that goes wrong.

-- Fan Panel applications will open on January 22nd.
-All Panel Request forms must be submitted by March 31st.
+- Fan Panel applications will open on TBD.
+All Panel Request forms must be submitted by TBD.

 - Preparation goes a long way.
 Be sure you complete your request form completely and accurately.
 Check to ensure that your topic is relevant, your descriptions accurately match your panel’s title and content, and show us that you have put a great deal of thought into your presentation.
 Be prepared to answer questions from the panel committee if needed.

 - Panels should reflect an aspect of anime, manga, or Japanese culture.
 Animazement does reserve the right to reject panels if we feel the material is not appropriate for our convention.

 - Make sure your panel is Animazement-appropriate material.
 We pride ourselves on being family-friendly, which means that your panel is not demeaning, rude, embarrassing, or derogatory to anyone.
 With that in mind, during later hours we do allow 18+ content and attendees must have 18+ bracelets.